Skip to Main Content

 Health, Safety + Wellness

 Arts are essential to student life at St. John’s—both in and out of the classroom.
 The study of music is part of the academic Program and expands into extracurriculars through choruses, bands, and the weekly Sicut Cervus sing.
-Plays and poetry studied in seminar and tutorials are echoed by theater productions and literary magazines, and annual exhibitions at the on-campus Mitchell Gallery bring world-class art and historical objects (think: Shakespeare’s First Folio) right to students.
+Plays and poetry studied in seminar and tutorials are echoed by theater productions and literary magazines, and annual exhibitions at the on-campus Mitchell Art Museum bring world-class art and historical objects (think: Shakespeare’s First Folio) right to students.
 At the end of each semester, the entire campus community gathers to share their talents at Collegium, a tradition that gives students, tutors, and staff members an opportunity to show off their musical talents.

 A world-class art gallery, right in the middle of campus.